umidjons/paycom-integration-php-template/README.md

 Make copy of `paycom.config.sample.php` as `paycom.config.php` and set your real settings there.

-Assuming your domain as `https://myshop.uz`, now you can set entry point to handle requests from Paycom as `https://myshop.uz/api/index.php`.
+Assuming your domain as `https://myshop.uz`, now you can set entry point URL to handle requests from Paycom as `https://myshop.uz/api/index.php`.